 If you are considering a job in this field, then our article is for you.
 Following are a few tips that can point you in the right direction.

 Research the job itself – If you have volunteered for an organization, you probably have seen the coordinator position from the outside looking in.
-However, at that point you are only seeing part of the picture.
+However, at that point, you are only seeing part of the picture.
 Like most other jobs, the volunteer coordinator position is a lot like synchronized swimming: there’s much more going on beneath the surface than meets the eye.
 A volunteer coordinator generally wears many hats: interviewer, manager, recruiter, trainer, planner, and more.
 For additional information on the skills and qualities a good volunteer coordinator should possess, click here.

-Talk with volunteer coordinators – The best way to really get a feel for the job is to “pick the brain” of a couple individuals who already hold the position.
-This allows you to find out the real story on the positives and negatives of the job and what life is like in the nonprofit sector.
+Talk with volunteer coordinators – The best way to get a feel for the job is to “pick the brain” of a couple of individuals who already hold the position.
+This allows you to find out the real story of the positives and negatives of the job and what life is like in the nonprofit sector.
 Perhaps a volunteer coordinator would allow you to shadow him or her for a few hours (or a day) so you can see what goes on with volunteers as well as behind the scenes.

 “Volunteer” to become a volunteer coordinator – A study by the Urban Institute found that 40 percent of nonprofits did not have a paid volunteer coordinator.
 This, of course, shows there is still a market for volunteer coordinators — paid or unpaid.
 We’ve written in the past that volunteer experience is a definite leg-up when it comes to your resume, and this situation is no different.
 Approaching a nonprofit with the offer of giving your time to coordinate volunteers may help you garner a paid position later at either that organization or another agency.